 Glenn had a good heart, and that's not easy to come across as too melancholy, kooky, or naive.
 Yeun's humble abilities carried a significant honesty to his character's downfalls and triumphs.
 Glenn was a steady stream of finding the good within the bad, ugly, and just plain atrocious.
 He smart, wise, charming, funny, hopeful, and realistic.
-Yeun did it all with an underrated dedicated of genuine heart and kindness.
-His transformation is one of the most remarkable, second none to Peletier and Grimes.
+Yeun did it all with an underrated genuine heart and kindness.
+His character's transformation is one of the most remarkable arcs of the series second none to Peletier and Grimes.

 It's difficult to say goodbye to someone who provided such a reasonable, and calm presence in such a grim, bloody chaotic world.
 He is one of the most layered and respected members of the original and evolving Atlanta clan, and it will be nearly impossible for the impact of his character to be fulfilled in the future.
 As fans of the pizza boy, his admirable positivity and ability to think of others before himself will always be with us.
 To Glenn and Steve, for everything, I give a humble Thank You.